sundvall/sunny-on-code/src/pages/eslint-prettier-for-atom.md

 ...and probably adjust "Tab Width" to for example 4.
 Also evaluate the possibility to switch order of running eslint before prettier.
 ## Keybinding
 Now, the best feature: Enable keybinding to the command 'prettier:format' with selector 'atom-text-editor' and then all spaghetti will be straight again, automatically and in harmony with lint-rules.
+But - make sure the shortkey only run ONE and only ONE formatting plugin.
+(The most recent headache was derived from conflicting shortkeys.
+The prettier-atom plugin formatted all code, and the eslint-plugin-prettier dev-dependency applied fixes according to eslint settings but thereafter an old connection to another formatter also run, and ruined the result.
+Tip: check the keybindings in atom to confirm that only one formatter is run.)

 ### errors: 'Error while running ESLint: Cannot find module ...
 Was any of the packages not installed?
 Check the setup in "".eslintrc" for the project so that it matches 'package.json'.
 Especially the properties "plugins" and "extends".